The Ledge

 EXT.
 CABIN SUNSET

 She stays behind a large rock, sometimes looking at the cabin from where he does not emerge, and looking around at the plain.
 No elements bother her numb skin.
-It is so easy to walk forever, to walk any long path.
+It is so easy to walk any long path.

 As the sun falls over the saturated blue, so it makes her arms golden, and a warm wind from nowhere blows over her, against all her skin.
 For the first time in a long time she feels embodied under the light of the world, part of the living scene, and falls down at the ledge, crying, unable to stop.